gsiekaniec/ORI/README.md

 In order to facilitate identification it may be wise to remove reads of too poor quality.
 For this it is possible to use:

-	path/to/python3 python_scripts/suppr_bad_quality_read.py -fq path/to/fastq -q min_quality -l min_length
+	ORI.py suppr_bad_quality_read -fq path/to/fastq -q min_quality -l min_length

 Then we can start the identification:

-	path/to/howdesbt queryQ --sort --qgram=path/to/seedfile.txt --tree=path/to/howde.sbt --threshold=0.5  path/to/fastq_file > path/to/results.txt
+	howdesbt queryQ --sort --qgram=path/to/seedfile.txt --tree=path/to/howde.sbt --threshold=0.5  path/to/fastq_file > path/to/results.txt

-	path/to/python3 ORI.py matrice -f path/to/results/from/HowDeSBT -l path/to/leafname/or/leafname_merge -o path/to/results/matrix.tsv
+	ORI.py matrice -f path/to/results/from/HowDeSBT -l path/to/leafname/or/leafname_merge -o path/to/results/matrix.tsv

 #### Identification/Quantification

-	python3 ORI.py identification -m path/to/matrix.tsv -f path/to/results/from/HowDeSBT -le path/to/length.txt -l path/to/leafname/or/leafname_merge -c path/to/clingo/or/$(which clingo)(with the conda installation)
+	ORI.py identification -m path/to/matrix.tsv -f path/to/results/from/HowDeSBT -le path/to/length.txt -l path/to/leafname/or/leafname_merge -c path/to/clingo/or/$(which clingo)(with the conda installation)